-There's much to see here.
+There's much to see and to read here.
 So, take your time, look around, and learn all there is to know about us.
 We hope you enjoy our site and take a moment to drop us a line, or give us a call.
 940-427-3260

-Have your horse standing squarely on level ground.
+Having your horse standing on level ground.
 Feel for the back edge of the scapula.

 Mark the locations for cross-section "A" just behind the scapula.
 Place another chalk mark across the spine at the lowest part of the spine, just behind the withers.
-This will be cross section "B".
-This position is approximately at the 13th/14th Thoracic vertebrae.
+This will be cross-section "B".
+This position is approximately at the 13th and 14th Thoracic vertebrae.

-Place the last chalk mark 8″ to the rear of the "B" mark.
+Place the last chalk mark 8 inches (20 cm) to the rear of the "B" mark.
 This is position "C".
-Using any of the rock patterns, the 8″ is marked on the cards between B & C.
+Using any of the rock patterns, 8" is marked on the cards between b & C.

-At position "A" (over withers), use the "A" section cards as shown to find the one which fits the closest.
-The smallest/narrowest sizes start at S4 and get lager/wider up to S7 and from D4 to D8.
-This photo shows that for this horse, D4 is too narrow.
+At position "A" (over the withers), use the "A" section cards as shown to find the one which fits the closest.
+The smallest/narrowest sizes start at S4 and get larger/wider to S7 and from there D4 to D8.
+This photo shows that for this horse, D4 it too narrow.

-This horse measures closet to D5.
+This horse measures closest to D5.
 Double-check by testing with the next size up (wider) and one size down (narrower).

 And repeat again at "C" position.